Why RAiD?

 What does participation in the US pilot involve?

 Once the US RAiD infrastructure is available, interested pilot organizations would experiment with the RAiD API and/or submit project metadata through a web form to test out the RAID creation workflow and the process for making updates to existing RAID metadata, give feedback on any improvements that might be needed from a user perspective, and get a sense of the usefulness of RAiD for each organization.
-Organizations with the interest and resources to integrate the RAiD API with local systems or workflows would be welcome, but also one-off testing with the API and/or web form would be just as helpful.
+Organizations and groups with the interest and resources to integrate the RAiD API with local systems or workflows are welcome.
 Pilot organizations’ use cases would be documented and shared, and participants may be asked to present on their experience with RAiD at webinars or community calls.
 At this time, there are no costs to pilot participants and no requirements for how much or how little a pilot organization would be involved, as there is room for flexibility depending on the level of interest and resources available.
-If your organization has a potential use case for RAiD, please submit your use case(s) via our US RAiD Pilot Use Case Submission Form.
+If your organization has a potential use case for RAiD, please email projectpid@ucsd.edu.

 What is the RAiD metadata schema?

 The RAiD metadata schema can be found at metadata.raid.org.
 RAiD uses an extensive metadata schema specifically for projects in order to accurately and effectively meet the needs for tracking research projects over time.
 RAiD metadata is dynamic, meaning that there is flexibility in which properties can be included in RAiD metadata records.
 Additionally, as changes are made to RAiD metadata, new information is appended, rather than over-written.
-Versioning takes place in the background, so changes are visible over the course of a project.
+Versioning takes place at the metadata level, so changes are visible over the course of a project.

 Is RAiD being used in other countries?

-So far, RAiD is being used in Australia, and RAiD pilot initiatives are underway in Europe, led by SURF in The Netherlands.
 For example, the following article explores the use of RAiD in Research.fi, Finland’s national service for collecting, integrating and disseminating information on research conducted in Finland:

-Tommi Suominen, Clifford Tatum, Sonja Sipponen, Walter Rydman, Shawn Ross, “Piloting the use of RAiD in Research.fi”, Procedia Computer Science, Volume 249, 2024, Pages 224-231, https://doi.org/10.1016/j.procs.2024.11.068
+- Tommi Suominen, Clifford Tatum, Sonja Sipponen, Walter Rydman, Shawn Ross, “Piloting the use of RAiD in Research.fi”, Procedia Computer Science, Volume 249, 2024, Pages 224-231, https://doi.org/10.1016/j.procs.2024.11.068